RaghadAlmutairi/marketing-campaign-analyzer/README.md

 - **Pie Charts:** Show categorical variable distributions (Education)
 - **Category Plots:** Count plots for categorical variables (Marital Status)

-## Author

-Created as part of a Pattern Recognition course project (Semester 7)

-## License

-This project is open source and available under the MIT License.

 ## Acknowledgments

 - Dataset source: [Kaggle - Superstore Dataset](https://www.kaggle.com/datasets/iamsouravbanerjee/superstore-dataset)
 - Built with scikit-learn, pandas, and other open-source Python libraries

-## Contact & Support

-For questions or issues, please open an issue on GitHub or contact the repository owner.

----

-**Last Updated:** November 2024